-For priority consideration for any of the Foundation Scholarships listed below, new students need only submit an application for admission, high school transcript, and ACT/SAT scores, GED scores, or college transcripts by February 15 preceding the academic year for which application is made.
+For priority consideration for any of the Foundation Scholarships listed below, new students need only submit an application for admission, high school transcript, and ACT/SAT scores, GED scores, or college transcripts by March 1 preceding the academic year for which application is made.

-Applicants will be reviewed continuously, but for priority consideration, required documents must be submitted to the Admissions Office by February 1.
-Students are ranked academically and matched with available awards until funds are exhausted throughout the winter and spring.
-Award amounts generally range from \$2000 - \$3000 based on academic records.
+Applicants will be reviewed continuously, but for priority consideration, required documents must be submitted to the Admissions Office by March 1.
+Students are ranked academically and matched with available awards until funds are exhausted throughout the winter, spring and summer.
+Award amounts generally range from \$1000 - \$3000 based on academic records.
 Students who are selected for scholarships will receive an award notification in the mail and be required to return an acknowledgement form to accept the award.
-Scholarships will only be awarded to students enrolled full-time at Glenville State College and may not be used for online or summer session classes.
+Scholarships will only be awarded to students enrolled full-time at Glenville State College and may not be used for summer session classes.

 Most Foundation scholarships are renewable if the student maintains a 3.0 cumulative GPA and follows Glenville State College's progress towards degree requirements.
-Upperclassmen with a 3.0 cumulative GPA who do not already have an institutional scholarship and wish to be considered for one should complete the GSC Academic Scholarship application.
+Upperclassmen with a 3.0 cumulative GPA who do not already have an institutional scholarship and wish to be considered for one should complete the GSC Academic Scholarship Application available under the Financial Aid tab of the website.

-Academic Tuition Assistance - Each academic year, Glenville State College awards tuition assistance to students who have demonstrated academic excellence.
-These awards are available to in-state and out-of-state students and are renewable.
+Academic/Merit-Based Tuition Assistance - Each academic year, Glenville State College awards tuition assistance to students who have demonstrated academic excellence.
+These awards are available to in-state, out-of-state, and international students and are renewable.

 Other Tuition Assistance - Each academic year, Glenville State College awards tuition assistance to students who have demonstrated excellence in music or athletics or have financial need.
-These awards are available to in-state and out-of-state students.
+These awards are available to in-state, out-of-state, and international students.
 Students must apply through the appropriate departments.